http://www.flickr.com/photos/proimos/4045973322/ Photopin Cc

 This is Part 2 in my series of success tips for people who are anxious or sensitive (If you missed it, here's Part 1

-The cognitive distortions and behavioral patterns associated with anxiety don't just cause intrapsychic suffering, they can also get in the way of success.
+distortions and behavioral patterns associated with anxiety don't just cause intrapsychic suffering, they can also get in the way of success.
 Here are five tips for those on an entrepreneurial path.1.
 Understand Your Avoidance Patterns.

 Learn to identify when you're avoiding taking important actions.